Special Education Programs & Supports:

 - Students with a learning disability may wish to be integrated, or may wish to receive additional support in an Intensive Support Program.
 For more information on Learning Disabilities click here or visit the teachspeced website.

 - Students are placed into an ISP through the “Identification Placement and Review Committee” (IPRC) process.
-For more information click here.
+For more information on ISP, click here.

 - Woburn’s ISP features small class sizes, typically with EA support and led by a Special Education Teacher.
 Students in Grade 9 and 10 are required to take four special education courses.
 They take “GLE” (General Learning strategies) to develop their executive functioning, literacy, and numeracy skill, as well as to support their learning in their other courses.
 They are integrated for their other courses, with monitoring and potential Resource Room withdrawal support.